attack-monkey/Lean-Functional-Typescript/README.md

 Mutability can however be managed in a completely pure way - by abiding by the Rules of Lean.

-`mutable` returns a tuple containing unwrap and mutate macros.
+`mutable` returns a tuple containing unwrap and mutate actions.

-Calling the mutate macro calls the handler passing in the current value.
-The return value of the handler becomes the new value, however nothing in any currently running macro is mutated.
+Calling the mutate action calls the handler passing in the current value.
+The return value of the handler becomes the new value, however nothing in any currently running action is mutated.

-When the upwrap macro is called it's handler is called, passing in the now updated value.
+When the upwrap action is called it's handler is called, passing in the now updated value.

 ```typescript